davidbzyk/simpler-tune/readme.md

 ```
 There is a handful of steps in fine-tuning-data.ipynb, I left one out as for some reason I moved directories around and did not save.  feel free to adjust or enhance, just remember Python index starts at 0.

 - fine tuning data is first processed to the processed folder, then I manually look at it to determine what needs to be cleaned then run a cleaning function to the cleaned folder.
+Then delete jsonl file in the processed folder after manually confirming nothing else is going on.

+### Continued Pre training Data
+Basically all I did here was concatenate all rows for each product that made sense.
+Then did some cleaning for nans, etc.